Godwin-T/Lumora/client/README.md

-# Lumora V2 - Client
+# Lumora Frontend

-This directory contains the client-side code for the Lumora V2 project.
+This directory contains the client-side code for the Lumora project.
 The client is responsible for the user interface and interacts with the backend API to provide a seamless user experience.

 ## Table of Contents